raspberrypilearning/cats/en/step_7.md

 --- /hints ---

-+ Add some more code so that a cat successfully reaching the door makes a *meow* sound, and then the sprite disappears
++ Add some more code so that a cat sprite that reaches the door makes a 'meow' sound and then disappears.

 ![Play meow](images/play-meow.png)